State Agency Waste Management

 - Waste Management Annual Report.
 This secure, online annual reporting system makes it easy for you to submit your annual report to CalRecycle.
 Each state agency and large facility must submit an annual report to CalRecycle summarizing its yearly progress in meeting the 50 percent waste diversion mandate.

-- Annual Report Frequently Asked Questions (PDF, 62 KB).
+- Annual Report Frequently Asked Questions.
 The FAQs are offered to help agencies with general questions regarding reporting information and changes in law.

 - Mandatory Organics Waste Management.
-Businesses, including State Agencies, to recycle their organic waste on and after April 1, 2016, depending on the amount of organic waste they generate per week.
+Businesses, including State Agencies, are required to recycle their organic waste on and after April 1, 2016, depending on the amount of organic waste they generate per week.

 - State Agencies Waste Management and SABRC Case Studies.
 State agencies and facilities, with their internal programs and policies, play a significant role in helping California in its continued commitment to reduce the amount of solid waste entering landfills and meet its waste diversion goals.
 To close the loop, state agencies and facilities are also required to purchase recycled-content products (RCP).

 - State Administrative Manual Section 1900.
 This chapter informs employees at state facilities of The Department of Resources, Recycling and Recovery (CalRecycle) policies and procedures regarding the prevention of solid waste generation and, alternatively, the reuse or recycling of solid waste.

 - State Agency Model Integrated Waste Management Plan.
 As required by Chapter 764, Statutes of 1999 (AB 75, Strom-Martin), each State agency and large State facility was required to develop an integrated waste management plan by July 1, 2000.

 - Recycling Contract Language.
 Provides general information and options to consider when forming recycling collection services contracts.